-The outstanding work Schlossnagle has done since his arrival was rewarded in September 2014 as the head coach inked a contract extension through 2020.
+The outstanding work Schlossnagle has done since his arrival was rewarded in the summer of 2016 as the head coach inked a contract extension for the foreseeable future.

 "Jim Schlossnagle defines what TCU is about," TCU director of intercollegiate athletics Chris Del Conte said.
 "He has done a phenomenal job in representing our institution and making our baseball program an important part of the Fort Worth community.
 While his success on the diamond speaks for itself, Jim has been the ultimate team player.
 He has the big picture in mind for TCU and Fort Worth.
 His honor of being selected as Team USA's coach in 2013 shows the respect level he has nationally.
 We are very excited to know we have Coach Schlossnagle guiding our baseball program for many more years to come.

 "Everything about Jim is first class.
 He simply does things the right way."

 Bill Mosiello joined the coaching staff in the summer of 2013.
 Named associate head coach, Mosiello assumed the role of hitting coach and serves as the third base coach during games.

 Mosiello came to TCU after spending two seasons at Tennessee serving as the recruiting coordinator and hitting instructor.
 He has over 20 years of collegiate coaching experience and seven more years of experience as a minor league manager.

 "Bill is considered one of the best teachers of the game of baseball at any level," said Schlossnagle.
 "His experience throughout not only college baseball but as a manager of successful minor league teams will truly help elevate the development of our players.